webpack/webpack.js.org/src/content/concepts/index.md

   - TheDutchCoder
 ---

-At its core, *webpack* is a _module bundler_ for modern JavaScript applications.
+At its core, *webpack* is a _static module bundler_ for modern JavaScript applications.
 When webpack processes your application, it recursively builds a _dependency graph_ that includes every module your application needs, then packages all of those modules into one or more _bundles_.

 It is [incredibly configurable](/configuration), but to get started you only need to understand four **Core Concepts**: